sa1181405/pbchocolate-private-writeups/jellyctf/rev/rev1/rev1.md

 Description: you'll want some kind of disassembler e.g. ghidra, ida, binary ninja, radare2
 #

-Before opening this in a disassembler, lets runs ome basic checks on this file.
+Before opening this in a disassembler, lets run some basic checks on this file.

 Using linux's `file` command we can see some basic properties.